-A Fire District has the option to issue bonds or bond anticipation notes initially for a capital project.
-BANs generally mature within one year, at which time they may be renewed, after the paydown of a portion of the principal due (principal paydowns to begin no later than the second anniversary of the first borrowing and then annually thereafter).
-Similar to a variable rate home mortgage in respect to interest rate risk, each year at renewal, the issuer is subject to the then current interest rate environment and the issuer's then-current rating by companies like Moody's Investors Service who rate issuers.
-Nevertheless, as typically one year obligations, the interest rate is always, or almost always historically lower than longer term debt.
-Thus, a Fire District might choose to issue one year BANs at the then current one year rate each year for five years.
-This option would also permit a Fire District to use unexpected excess cash to pay down extra principal on any annual maturity date, prior to renewal.
-(By the fifth anniversary date, the debt, if not paid off, would need to convert to bonds).
+There is an option to issue bonds or bond anticipation notes initially for a capital project.
+BANs generally mature within one year, at which time they may be renewed, after the paydown of a portion of the principal due (principal paydowns to begin no later than the second anniversary of the first borrowing).
+Similar to a variable rate home mortgage in respect to interest rate risk, each year at renewal, the issuer is subject to the then current interest rate environment and the issuer's then current rating by companies like Moody's who rate issuers.
+Nevertheless, as typically one year obligations, the interest rate is always, or almost always historically, lower than longer term debt.
+Thus, one might choose to issue one year BANs at the then current one year rate each year for five years.
+This option would also permit a Library District to use unexpected excess cash to pay down extra principal on any annual maturity date, prior to renewal.